project-alice-assistant/docs/docs/skill-development/new-language-support.md

 - RedQueen
 - Telemetry

+Skills can have language files in the following directories:
+- talks
+- dialogTemplate
+- widgets
+- devices

 Don't forget to:

 - Add yourself in the maintainers in the install file
-- Add your language code as supported in the language file
+- Add your language code as supported in the install file

 ### System

 - ProjectAlice/system/manager/LanguageManager/strings.json
 - ProjectAlice/system/manager/TalkManager/talks

-### Interface

-- ProjectAlice/core/interface/languages
+- ProjectAlice/system/manager/WebUIManager/*.json

 Once these files are made, please contact us so that we can add the language as supported on the core side!